Category: Insights

 About the Author

-Bill has more than 12 years of experience in the investment industry, most recently as Managing Director of Investments at a private wealth management firm.
-In his role at Confluence, Bill chairs the…
+Bill has more than 15 years of experience in the investment industry, most recently as Managing Director of Investments at a private wealth management firm.
+In his role at Confluence, Bill chairs the Investment Advisory Committee and develops and implements investment strategy for clients of the firm, as well as communicates investment content with clients.

 About the Author

-Monthly Market Recap: December 2023
+• Stock Market Recap: December 2023

 Month in Review